juanelas/paillier-bigint/README.md

 1. Compute the plaintext message as: **`m = L( c^λ mod n^2 ) · μ mod n`**

 ## Installation
-`paillier-bigint` is distributed for [web browsers and/or webviews supporting BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt#Browser_compatibility) as an ES6 module or an IIFE file; and for Node.js (>=10.4.0), as a CJS module.

 `paillier-bigint` can be imported to your project with `npm`: